Xinjiang under Qing rule: Qing reconquest of Xinjiang

-Yakub Beg's rule lasted until Qing General Zuo Zongtang (also known as General Tso) reconquered the region in 1877 for Qing China.
+Yakub Beg's rule lasted until Qing General Zuo Zongtang (also known as General Tso) reconquered the region in 1877 for the Qing.
 The Qing reconquered Xinjiang with the help of Hui Muslims like the Khuffiya Sufi leader and Dungan (Hui) General Ma Anliang, and the Gedimu leaders Hua Dacai and Cui Wei.
 As Zuo Zongtang moved into Xinjiang to crush the Muslim rebels under Yaqub Beg, he was joined by Ma Anliang and his forces, which were composed entirely out of Muslim Dungan people.
 Ma Anliang and his Dungan troops fought alongside Zuo Zongtang to attack the Muslim rebel forces.
 General Dong Fuxiang's army seized the Kashgaria and Khotan area.
 In addition, General Dong Fuxiang had an army of both Hans and Dungan people, and his army took Khotan.
-Finally, Qing China recovered the Gulja region through diplomatic negotiations and the Treaty of Saint Petersburg in 1881.
+Finally, the Qing recovered the Gulja region through diplomatic negotiations and the Treaty of Saint Petersburg in 1881.

 Zuo Zongtang, previously a general in the Xiang Army, was the commander in chief of all Qing troops participating in this counterinsurgency.
 His subordinates were the Han Chinese General Liu Jintang and Manchu Jin Shun.
 Liu Jintang's army had modern German artillery, which Jin Shun's forces lacked and neither was Jin's advance as rapid as Liu's.
 After Liu bombarded Ku-mu-ti, Muslim rebel casualties numbered 6,000 dead while Bai Yanhu was forced to flee for his life.
 Thereafter Qing forces entered Ürümqi unopposed.
 Dabancheng was destroyed by Liu's forces in April.
 Yaqub's subordinates defected to the Qing or fled as his forces started to fall apart.
 The oasis fell easily to the Qing troops.
 Toksun fell to Liu's army on April 26.

 The mass retreat of the rebel army shrank their sphere of control smaller and smaller.
 Yaqub Beg lost more than 20,000 men either though desertion or at the hands of the enemy.
 At Turfan, Yakub Beg was trapped between two armies advancing from Urumqi and Pidjam, and if defeated his line of retreat would be greatly exposed to an enterprising enemy.
 In October, Jin Shun resumed his forward movement and encountered no serious opposition.
 The Northern Army under the immediate command of Zuo Zongtang operated in complete secrecy.
 General Zuo appeared before the walls of Aksu, the bulwark of Kashgaria on the east, and its commandant abandoned his post at the first onset.
 Qing army then advanced on Uqturpan, which also surrendered without a blow.
 Early in December all Qing troops began their last attack against the capital city of the Kashgarian regime, and on December 17 the Qing army made a fatal assault.
 The rebel troops were finally defeated and the residual troops started to withdraw to Yarkant, whence they fled to Russian territory.
 With the fall of Kashgaria Qing's reconquest of Xinjiang was completed.
 No further rebellion was encountered, and the reestablished Qing authorities began the task of recovery and reorganization.